Ciello89/halcyon-kubernetes/docs/README.md

 To be clear, there are many great solutions available for building Kubernetes.
 This solution intends to adopt a native approach for building a Kubernetes cluster using `kubeadm`. `kubeadm` is very much in *active* development, and in it's current release (at this time, v1.4.1) is not intended for production workloads.
 However, as Kubernetes becomes easier to install using `kubeadm` and as development continues, solutions using `kubeadm` will become more commonplace.

-This project is intended to provide a set of Ansible playbooks for for deploying `kubeadm` on various supported OS's (contingent on `kubeadm`), and within various supported environments (contingent on [Vagrant](https://www.vagrantup.com/docs/providers/)).
+This project is intended to provide a set of Ansible playbooks for deploying `kubeadm` on various supported OS's (contingent on `kubeadm`), and within various supported environments (contingent on [Vagrant](https://www.vagrantup.com/docs/providers/)).
 The playbooks are plugable, so you can run them against existing environments.
 You can choose an SDN at the time of deployment, or you can choose to deploy add-ons manually.
 This is all possible because of Kubernetes flexible deployment model.

 For more information about `kubeadm`, please go to: http://kubernetes.io/docs/getting-started-guides/kubeadm/